A perfect snacking cake with a hint of lemon

 - Remove your cake from the oven and let it cool for approximately 10 minutes before removing it from the pan.

-- Once your cake is completely cooled, dust it with icing sugar.
+- Let cool on a wire rack.
+Once your cake is completely cooled, dust it with icing sugar.
 Enjoy!